ZigaSajovic/CppML/docs/index.md

 | [`TypeTraits`](../reference/index.md#typetraits)   | Insights into types (e.g. [`IsSameAs`](../reference/TypeTraits/IsSameAs.md), [`IsClass`](../reference/TypeTraits/IsClass.md), etc.)                   |
 | [`Vocabulary`](../reference/index.md#vocabulary)   | Vocabulary types of `CppML`   (e.g. [`ListT`](../reference/Vocabulary/ListT.md), [`Value`](../reference/Vocabulary/Value.md), etc.)                   |

 The complete `CppML reference` can be found [here](./reference/index.md).

+### Structure

+CppML is structured as follows:
+* each section has an associated header `.hpp` and a directory of the same name in the `CppML/` directory.
+For example, the `Algorithm` section has an `Algorithm.hpp` header located in the `include/CppML`
+* every component of each section has a dedicated `.hpp` header inside the libraries associated directory.
+For example, `Sort`, a component of the `Algorithm` section, has a header located at `include/CppML/Algorithm/Sort.hpp`.

+Thus, to use any component, you can either include its specific header (e.g. `#include <CppML/Algorithm/Sort.hpp>`), or include its containing header `#include <CppML/Algorithm.hpp>`.
+Note that you may include all of them at once using `#include <CppML/CppML.hpp>`.

 ## License